westurner/westurner.github.io/_sources/2016/10/18/criteria-for-success-and-test-driven-development.txt

 with magnitude).
 A systems metaphor: a balloon animal filled with water.

-We'd like to think that software is more discrete; that is, software is descriable in terms of how output results from changes in input variables.
+We'd like to think that software is more discrete; that is, software is describable in terms of how output results from changes in input variables.

 Formal methods of software design and analysis are often cost-prohibitive.